 In 1927 The Colonial Theatre presented Eubie Blake in his own production of Shuffle Along.
 George M. Cohan also appeared in his hit, The Song and Dance Man.
 In a curtain speech Cohan praised Pittsfield and the Colonial as “his favorite theater in America.”

 In 1928 the Berkshire Playhouse was founded when Mabel Choate sold the Stockbridge Casino to financier Walter Clark.
-Clark immediately contacted three friends—Daniel Chester French, Dr. Austen Riggs and the New York Tribune’s theater critic Walter Prichard Eaton.
-With their help the Three Arts Society was formed, and a check written for the $20,000 needed to dismantle the casino and haul it in pieces by horse drawn wagon to the far eastern end of Main Street where it was repositioned at the bottom of Yale Hill.
+Clark immediately contacted three friends—Daniel Chester French, Dr. Austen Riggs and the New York Tribune’s theater critic Walter Prichard Eaton—and together they formed the Three Arts Society.
+They moved the casino in pieces by horse drawn wagon to the far eastern end of Main Street to the bottom of Yale Hill, where it remains to this day.
 The Three Arts Society remodeled the casino’s interior by adding a stage and seating for 450 people, and christened the new theatre the Berkshire Playhouse.
 With the talented young actor Alexander Kirkland as its Executive Producer and F. Cowles Strickland as its Director, the Playhouse opened on June 4, 1928 with The Cradle Song, starring Eva LeGallienne.
 Years later her words of inspiration still provide guidance: “the theatre is a great force capable of spreading beauty and understanding.”

 In 1929, during its second season, the Berkshire Playhouse launched a theatrical school, welcoming Jane Wyatt as one of their first students.
 Katharine Hepburn had small roles in two plays and James Cagney was in Oh, Boy! by P.G.
 Wodehouse.